Seasoned aquarium keepers often say they spend more time caring for the water in their aquarium than the actual fish.

 Maintaining optimum water quality is very hard in goldfish tanks unless you have a good filtration system.

-You will need to do very frequent, almost daily water quality tests and very frequent, high volume water changes without a filter.
+You will need to do very frequent, almost daily water quality tests with a good testing kit, and very frequent, high volume water changes without a filter.
 This is a lot of work and can take some of the fun out of goldfish keeping.

 Luckily, modern aquarium keepers have a number of filter options that make water maintenance far easier, but goldfish being such prolific makers of waste products do require special filtration to meet their unique needs.